-- Structured Literacy instruction

-- Mastery of the Common Core Standards

-- Reader's Workshop techniques by Lucy Calkins

-I .
-Differentiated instruction so that all learners are appropriately challenged.
-Ensuring that all lower grade students master a strong phonetic have strong phonemic awareness base Using a structured literacy approach to reading throughout the grade levels Writing daily through the use of journals and portfolios Developing students' talents in creative writing which will aid in their self-expression at school.
-Building students reading comprehension through the use of class discussion and dialog on reading topics as well as experiences that build vocabulary and understanding Connecting the experience of writers and fictitious characters to their own life to demonstrate human connection across cultures.
-These are some of the texts we use as resources in our Reading/English/Language Arts program: Writer's Workshop and Reader's Workshop program by Lucy Calkins Literature • Fran Claggett, Louann Reid, and Ruth Vinz: Daybooks Teacher generated materials • Internet resources
+- Structured Literacy instruction - Mastery of the Common Core Standards - Reader's Workshop techniques by Lucy Calkins - Differentiated instruction so that all learners are appropriately challenged - Ensuring that all lower grade students have strong phonemic awareness - Using a structured literacy approach to reading throughout the grade levels

+- Writing daily through the use of journals and portfolios - Developing students' talents in creative writing which will aid in their self-expression at school. - Building students reading comprehension through the use of class discussion and dialog on reading topics as well as experiences that build vocabulary and understanding - Connecting the experience of writers and fictitious characters to their own life to demonstrate human connection across cultures.

+These are some of the texts we use as resources in our Reading/English/Language Arts program:
-• Words Their Way

--California Reading and Language Arts Framework

-Original works of fiction and nonfiction, poetry and songs
+- Writer's Workshop and Reader's Workshop program by Lucy Calkins - Fran Claggett, Louann Reid, and Ruth Vinz: Daybooks - Teacher generated materials - Internet resources - Words Their Way - California Reading and Language Arts Framework - Original works of fiction and nonfiction, poetry and songs